-equivalent to 47.68%.
-The Memorandum of Agreement provides that considering the proposed shareholding of the subscribers, they may appoint two (2) of out of the eight (8) board seats of the Company.
-We note however that the Company does not foresee any change in control as of date.
+The Corporation has executed a Memorandum of Agreement ("MOA") last November 6, 2019 wherein Eric Manlunas, Paul Santos, and James Jordan will be subscribing to new common shares in Xurpas equivalent to 47.68%.
+The MOA provides that considering the proposed shareholding of the subscribers, they may appoint two (2) out of the eight (8) board seats of the Corporation.
+We note, however, that the Corporation does not foresee any change in control as of date.